hashicorp-education/learn-nomad-gs-pytechco/README.md

 # PyTechCo Simulator

-This is a companion repository for the [Getting Start with Nomad](https://github.com/hashicorp-education/learn-nomad-getting-started) collection.
+This is a companion repository for the [Get Started with Nomad](https://github.com/hashicorp-education/learn-nomad-getting-started) collection.
 It contains the source code for the example application used in that collection.

 ![pytechco simulator GIF](simulator.gif)